John James Audubon

 His illustrations beautifully unfold magnificent colors and vivid details on the birds of the Keys.
 Our link does not include his illustrations but they can be found through most any public library or online here: https://www.audubon.org/birds-of-america.

 Read a short biography of the 19th century naturalist, ornithologist, and painter here: https://www.biography.com/scientist/john-james-audubon.
 You can also check out the Kentucky and Texas pages of authoradventures.org to learn more about Audubon.

-Some things have changed since the “Olde Florida” days in the Keys (a.k.a.
-“The Conch Republic”) and some things, like its underwater wonders, remain pretty much the same.
+The Keys have long captured the spirit and imagination of travelers seeking adventures and recreation in a relaxed tropical setting.
+Some things have changed since the “Olde Florida” days (a.k.a.
+“The Conch Republic”) and some things, like its underwater wonders, continue to attract ocean enthusiasts.